 This tax is charged on the disposals and deemed disposals of assets and can apply to individuals, trusts and companies.
-There are exemptions of £8,800 for individuals ie personal representatives, and £4,400 for trusts for the tax year 2006/2007.
+There are exemptions of £9,200 for individuals including personal representatives, and £4,400 for trusts for the tax year 2006/2007.
 The rates of tax for individuals vary between 10% and 40% dependant on the level of income and for personal representatives and trusts 40%.
 Tapering relief is available on business and non business assets dependant on the number of years the asset has been held.
 Business assets held for two years are charged at 25% of the gain accruing, ie for a higher rate tax payer at the rate of 10% (being 25% of 40%) and for non business assets a much reduced relief is obtained after three years.
+However the Government has released a consultation document and it is proposed to abolish taper relief and replace a new flat rate tax of 18% for capital gains with effect from 6 April 2008.
+There is also a proposal for a reduced rate of half this new flat rate for the sale of certain business assets including shares of up to £1,000,000.